-Then, there’s the multiple volume problem: most braille textbooks (and longer leisure reading books) are in multiple volumes because of braille’s bulk.
-My first braille dictionary (and last—I never got another one) was twenty-five volumes in length.
-My high school chemistry book, which was also stuffed with tactile diagrams, was 53 volumes long.
-Each volume only contained the equivalent of 20 or so print pages, so I would sometimes run back and forth during class to fetch the next volume of braille.
+Then, there’s the multiple volume problem: most braille textbooks and longer leisure reading books are too long to come in one volume.
+My first braille dictionary, a short one meant for children, was 25 volumes in length.
+My high school chemistry book, which included enormous tactile diagrams, was 53 volumes long.
+Each volume only contained the equivalent of 20 or so print pages, so I would sometimes run back and forth during class to fetch the next volume of braille (my books had their own storage room, true story).
 When I had chemistry or math homework, I’d have to carry several volumes of braille, instead of just two books like every other student.
-It was a nightmare, especially when I’d miscalculate and bring the wrong volumes home with me.
+It was a logistical nightmare, especially when I’d miscalculate and bring the wrong volumes home with me.
 If you ask my parents, they’ll tell you about all the times I came home distraught, because I’d realized, too late, that I didn’t have the correct volumes with me.
 Oh, the tears I shed over braille books.

-So, yes, I know the case against braille, and it’s a valid case.
-Knowing this, people are then astonished when I declare that braille needs to stick around, inconvenient as it is.
 People keep insisting that braille is dead.
+Irrelevant.
+Frivolous, even, given our digital landscape.
 With screen readers and other text-to-speech products, what do we need braille for?
-Blind bookworms, students, and employees can just sit back, relax, and let their computers read to them.
-Who really needs to have the actual text in front of them, anyway?
+Blind bookworms, students, and professionals can just sit back, relax, and let their computers read to them.
+Who needs to have the actual text in front of them?
 Isn’t being read aloud to enough?

-No, it is not enough—not by a long shot.
-It’s not enough, because we still deserve to read.
+For me, and for many, many blind people, it’s nowhere near enough.
+It’s not enough, because we still deserve to read in the ways that best suit us.
 It’s not enough, because it’s still nice to be able to pick up a book (or, in some cases, to cuddle up with electronic braille).
-Most importantly of all, it’s not enough, because blind children still need a literacy tool.
+Most importantly of all, it’s not enough, because blind people, especially those who are deaf-blind, still need access to more than one literacy tool.
 They still need to learn to read just like everyone else.

 • The Beatles becomes The Beetles